Hussein-L-AlMadhachi/clanga/README.md

-> Documentation are in Beta
+> Documentation is in Beta

-# Clang-Compose
+# Clanga

-Clang-Compose is a JavaScript-to-CSS generator — not a CSS-in-JS library.. it is designed to simplify the process of creating dynamic and reusable CSS styles directly from your JavaScript code.
+Clanga is a JavaScript-to-CSS generator — not a CSS-in-JS library.. it is designed to simplify the process of creating dynamic and reusable CSS styles directly from your JavaScript code.

 you no longer need to write CSS